beautycodez/cse210-05/cycles/README.md

-# Snake
+# cycle
 Snake is a clone of the classic game that we all used to play on our cellphones.
-You play this game on a simulated terminal, with a textual interface.
+You play this game on a simulated te

+rminal, with a textual interface.

 ## Getting Started
 ---